philippines69/carlcastroarchives/skills-certificates.md

 ![](https://cdn.discordapp.com/attachments/993410728088305734/1018674816234029056/Screenshot_1.jpg)

-### Ancient history
+# Ancient history

 I've also dabbled in some Ancient Egyptian history to show off my love for ancient times.

 ![](https://cdn.discordapp.com/attachments/993410728088305734/1020581838743404554/unknown.png)

-### Facts & biographies
+# Facts & biographies

-This is one of my first gigs as a channel writer, but this was also my longest-running one.
+This is one of my first gigs as a channel writer, but this was also my longest-running one (so far).

 I learned a lot from this gig and I'm forever grateful to the person who accepted me for the opportunity.